 In symfit there are many dicts with symbol: value pairs.
 These can not be used immediately as kwargs, even though this would make a lot of sense from the context.
-This function wraps such dict to make them usable as kwargs immidiately. :param target: dict to be made save :return: dict of str(symbol): value pairs.
+This function wraps such dict to make them usable as kwargs immidiately.

+Parameters target - dict to be made save

+Returns dict of str(symbol): value pairs.